jkociecki/spotify-stats/README.md

 The `views` directory contains the user interface components built with Tkinter and CustomTkinter.
 This includes different views for generating playlists, displaying top tracks and artists, and showing playlist statistics.

+###Snake
+The `snake` directory contains code that handles asynchronous downloading of data about a specific playlist and launching a game of snake

 ## Requirements

 - Python 3.6+